-Due to poor structure, this paragraph seems long and heavy.
-Your prospective customers don’t have time or will to read walls of text.
-Thus, they ignore them instantly.
+Due to poor structure, this paragraph seems long and heavy, and your prospective customers don’t have time or will to read walls of text.
 To make such text clear and concise, you should break it up into a few shorter paragraphs.

-To make your content more enjoyable and visually attractive for readers, you may also:
+To make your content visually attractive for readers, you may also:

 - spread your thoughts into bullet points,